We have stains, it's true

 ABOUT JON GUERRA

-While diligently studying Bob Dylan, Rich Mullins, Sufjan Stevens and Rufus Wainwright, along with influential poets Emily Dickinson and George Herbert, plus novelist Marilynne Robinson, Guerra essentially spent his entire artistic journey switching between local band and solo life.
-He’s been courted by mainstream labels, opened for the likes of .fun, and even served as a jingle writer for massive companies like Comcast, Chase Bank and Allstate Insurance.
-By 2013, the artist of many associations also became a member of Vertical Church Band, the worship band from Harvest Bible Chapel in Chicago, where he continues to serve when not on tour.
+While diligently studying Bob Dylan, Rich Mullins, Sufjan Stevens and Rufus Wainwright, along with influential poets/writers Emily Dickinson, Robert Lax, and George Herbert, and Marilynne Robinson, Guerra essentially spent his entire artistic journey switching between local band and solo life.
+He’s been courted by mainstream labels, toured with and written for various general-market and Christian acts, and even served as a jingle writer for massive companies like Comcast, Chase Bank and Allstate Insurance.
+By 2013, the artist of many associations also put his pen to writing worship songs.

 Continues Guerra: “For me, art is hewn from my heart, from my personal experience and what happens in those moments of solitude.
 Every song is written from a very private place, and then it’s also consumed in a very private place, generally speaking.
 People have their headphones in, people are in their cars and it’s like deep calls to deep in that regard.
 Some of these songs are written in the middle of the night when I can’t sleep.
 Some of them are written with very dear friends when we’re talking about something and we feel like a song needs to be sung about that subject in a way it hasn’t been before.”

-Thus far, everyone from capacity crowds in cozy clubs to arena-sized audiences on The Rock & Worship Roadshow (alongside Crowder, Matt Maher and more) are agreeing wholeheartedly as Guerra previews Little Songs, which is slated for national release in April.
-And that’s only the beginning of what’s sure to be a fruitful touring cycle that also includes a summer stretch with fellow Roadshow alum/label mate Maher.
+Thus far, everyone from capacity crowds in cozy clubs to arena-sized audiences (alongside Amy Grant & Vince Gill, Crowder, Matt Maher and more) are agreeing wholeheartedly with Guerra.
 However, no matter what the platform, the tunesmith simply seeks to enlighten both Christ followers and seekers alike with creativity and spiritual connectivity at every turn.

 “My general goal is the ministry of art, if that’s possible,” Guerra lets out with a little laugh.
 “For a long time, art and ministry have been at odds, but I don’t think that needs to be the case.
 I think artists can love their neighbor as they love themselves, while keeping their finger on the pulse of what makes a good song and what makes good art.
 Hopefully I can say beautiful things, sing beautifully and then let the beauty do its work.”